 Overall we don’t think you will find a better deal on really great shared hosting for WordPress anywhere else, particularly because they have also agreed to give WP Dev Shed readers a 40% discount on the standard rates!Get a 40% Discount on InMotion Hosting

 Want to keep shopping around?
-Here’s our guide to all the best shared hosting options.
+Here’s our guide to all the best cheap hosting options.

 Best managed WordPress hosting for businesses with more budget